No Space? No Problem! — Organizers Share 5 Simple Ways to Store Clothes Without a Dresser

 "Under the bed is a great way to take advantage of vertical space," says Grace Hall, professional organizer and founder of Grace To Organize.
 "I recommend storing your clothing items in storage bins with lids and wheels if possible, so you can easily pull things out to see what's under your bed."

 The Sterilite 60 quart Clear View Underbed Storage Bin with Latch from Target is an ideal example of what you're looking for.
 The container is airtight, allows you to see the contents of your storage solution at a glance, and will roll underneath your bed with ease.
-Just be sure to not overpack your containers as doing this will cause your clothing to crease.
-We also recommend throwing in a few DampRid Moisture Absorber Bags from Walmart per storage container as well to ensure that your clothing stays free from becoming damp.
+Just be sure not to overpack your containers, as doing this will cause your clothing to crease.
+We also recommend throwing in a few DampRid Fresh Scent Moisture Absorber Bags from Walmart per storage container as well to ensure that your clothing stays free from becoming damp.

 2. On a bookcase